bazile-clyde/specifications/source/auth/auth.rst

    EC2 Instance
-      Calling the endpoint ``http://169.254.169.254/latest/meta-data/iam/security-credentials/`` from an EC2 instance will return the role attached to the EC2 instance in plaintext, if it exist:
+      Calling the endpoint ``http://169.254.169.254/latest/meta-data/iam/security-credentials/`` from an EC2 instance will return the role attached to the EC2 instance in plaintext, if it exists:

       ``role-name``